Basic Epidemiology Training Series

 Features six case studies developed to allow non-epidemiologists to practice basic epidemiology skills.

-Published from 1999 through 2008 by the Epidemiologic Research and Information Center (ERIC), this electronic epidemiology newsletter provides education in epidemiological methods as well as content areas of special significance to Veterans Administration clinicians, researchers, and administrators.
+Published from 1999 through 2008 by the Epidemiologic Research and Information Center (ERIC), and recently revised in 2014-15, this electronic epidemiology newsletter provides education in epidemiological methods as well as content areas of special significance to Veterans Administration clinicians, researchers, and administrators.

 Published as a bi-monthly periodical (2003-2008), FOCUS offers a hands-on practical approach to topics in field epidemiology.